-The Education Speaker Series (ESS) returns for the 2017-2018 school year with an exciting mix of programs related to raising healthy children and young adults and promoting collaboration between parents and educators.
+The Education Speaker Series (ESS) returns for the 2022-2023 school year with an exciting mix of programs related to raising healthy children and young adults and promoting collaboration between parents and educators.

 Unless otherwise noted, this year’s program will be in-person at Alan Harvey Theater.
 Programs will begin at 7:00 pm.

 A series membership, for all 6 events is $125 per person.
 Tickets to individual presentations are $30 per person.
 To learn more or purchase your ticket, visit PiedmontStore.org.

 What does Title IX mean today in athletics to advance gender equity in youth sports, schools, and society?
 Audience members will get hands-on basics to understand Title IX in its 50th anniversary year, learn why all of us advancing gender equity in athletics strengthens our communities, and what practical, easy actions can further Title IX’s promise for everyone.
 In 1972, just 300,000 girls played high school sports, and now, post-Title IX, over 3.4 million girls play!
 Yet, we have more work to do to level the playing field for girls, women, and all, and to engage boys, men, and everyone as allies and partners in the gender equity pursuit.
 The dialogue will further provide information on getting more girls into the game and women into coaching to support more gender equitable youth sports cultures, along with proven tools, resources, and next steps.